joehahn/tf-text-classification-demo/README.md

     ec2-52-11-206-236.us-west-2.compute.amazonaws.com:8888

-14 Navigate to the dl.ipynb Jupyter notebook and click Kernel > Run to read the text-chunks and to train the LSTM model on that data.
-Execution time is about 20 minutes.
+14 Navigate to the tf-text-classification.ipynb Jupyter notebook and click Kernel > Run to read the text-chunks and to train the LSTM model on that data.
+Execution time is about 40 minutes.

 15 Monitor GPU usage: